tedneward/INFO314-RMIByHand/README.md

 * server unmarshals the result data
 * if the call succeeded, the client returns the result to its caller; if the call failed, the client signals the error (throws the exception)

 It is strongly suggested you make use of Java Object Serialization for the marshaling/unmarshaling of data into a wire-friendly format.
 Make sure to look [at the official Java Serialization docs](https://docs.oracle.com/en/java/javase/20/docs/specs/serialization/index.html) if you have questions, however, we will be using Serialization in its most basic form to keep things as simple as possible.
+You are of course welcome to implement this any way you wish if you'd prefer to not use Serialization.

 ### Rubric/Stories